ASGGroupVic/EC2-auto-operator/README.md

 Instructions below for {Env} = production, substitute prod for dev in Dev.

-Assumes you have access with TMI Admin rights, via https://idp.realestate.com.au/
+Assumes you have access with IAM Admin rights, via https://idp.realestate.com.au/

 ###Install Tools